El Madrid de los Austrias: Palacio de Santa Cruz

 The Palacio de Santa Cruz, located on the Plaza de Santa Cruz, was built between 1629 and 1643.
-Characteristic of Habsburg architecture is the red facade with white-framed windows and it resembles the style of the Plaza Mayor.
+Characteristic of Habsburg architecture is the red façade with white-framed windows and it resembles the style of the Plaza Mayor.
 The structure has two prominent corner towers with pointed roofs, and originally accommodated a prison, the Cárcel de la Corte.
 Here the condemned would be held before being taken to the adjacent Plaza Mayor for execution.
 One famous prisoner was the bandit Luis Candelas, a sort of Spanish Robin Hood, who was executed in November 1837.

 Despite the Spanish Civil War and the subsequent reconstruction, the palace has lost little of its original form.
 Briefly hosting the Ministro de Ultramar (Overseas Ministry), since 1931 it has been the seat of the Ministry of Foreign Affairs.

 Plaza de la Villa

 Several important buildings are also located in the Plaza de la Villa, one of the oldest plazas in Madrid.
 The oldest building is the Torre de los Lujanes, built in the Gothic style in the 15th century.
 Strictly speaking the Torre does not belong to the Habsburg period, though it is situated in the Madrid de los Austrias.
 Another building, the Casa de Cisneros, was built in 1537.
 Alongside it is the Ayuntamiento, the old town hall.
-It was built by the architect Juan Gómez de Mora, designer of the Plaza Mayor, and it is architecturally similar with a relatively austere red-orange facade and mansard roof, and steep-roofed corner towers.
+It was built by the architect Juan Gómez de Mora, designer of the Plaza Mayor, and it is architecturally similar with a relatively austere red-orange façade and mansard roof, and steep-roofed corner towers.